-- (a) Map 1 designates select parcels and other non-parcelized land as Agricultural. - (b) Land is to remain in the Agricultural Land Reserve with a minimum parcel size designation of 4 hectares in the Kleindale area and 100 hectares around McNeil Lake. - (c) Subdivision of land within the ALR is not normally supported.
-It may be considered where the intent is to improve the agricultural production of the land.
-The subdivision

-- district zoning is a guideline for minimum parcel size and is not necessarily relied upon for subdivision within the ALR. - (d) The Regional District may consider permanent second dwellings within the ALR in accordance with policies established in the zoning bylaw, providing that the second dwelling is a benefit to the on-site agricultural operation. - (e) The zoning bylaw shall contain policies specifically applicable to the ALR for the purposes of regulating land uses and parcel sizes within the ALR. - (f) The Regional District shall allow sale of farm products through on-site small produce stands. - (g) Any land considered for inclusion into the ALR shall have proven agricultural potential, based on the findings of a detailed capability assessment, and shall be either of significant size or contiguous with an existing parcel in the agricultural designation. - (h) Future roads and major utility or communication corridors, where possible, are to be directed away from the ALR. - (i) The use, storage and management of agricultural waste shall take place in accordance with the provisions of the Code of Agricultural Practice for Waste Management. - (j) To protect aquatic habitat and improve marine and freshwater water quality the Regional District encourages the following restrictions: - i.
+- (b) Land is to remain in the Agricultural Land Reserve with a minimum parcel size designation of 4 hectares in the Kleindale area and 100 hectares around McNeil Lake. - (c) Subdivision of land within the ALR is not normally supported.
+Although not likely to be support, It-subdivision may be considered where the intent is to improve the agricultural production of the land.
+The subdivision district zoning is a guideline for minimum parcel size and is not necessarily relied upon for subdivision within the ALR as the goal is to preserve agricultural land and encourage farming opportunities. - (d) The Regional DistrictSCRD may consider permanent second dwellings within the ALR in accordance with policies established in the zoning bylaw, providing that the second dwelling is a benefit to the on-site agricultural operation.
+A request for second dwelling is also referred to the Agricultural Land Commission for approval. - (e) The zoning bylaw shall contain policies specifically applicable to the ALR for the purposes of regulating land uses and parcel sizes within the ALR. - (f) The Regional District shall allow sale of farm products through on-site small produce stands in accordance with the Agricultural Land Commission Act, Regulations, and Orders of the Agricultural Land Commission. - (g) Any land considered for inclusion into the ALR shall have proven agricultural potential, based on the findings of a detailed capability assessment, and shall be either of significant size or contiguous with an existing parcel in the agricultural designation. - (h) Future roads and major utility or communication corridors, where possible, are to be directed away from the ALR. - (i) The use, storage and management of agricultural waste shall take place in accordance with the provisions of the Code of Agricultural Practice for Waste Management. - (j) To protect aquatic habitat and improve marine and freshwater water quality the Regional District encourages the following restrictions: - i.
 Agricultural buildings and storage areas to be setback a minimum of 30 metres from the natural boundary of any watercourse, wetland, lake, ocean, or top of bank; - ii.
-Confined livestock areas and manure storage structures must be located at least 30 metres back from the natural boundary of any watercourse, wetland, lake, ocean, or top of bank; - iii.
-Storage sites for petroleum, pesticides, and other chemicals to be located a minimum of 30 metres from any well and from the natural boundary of any watercourse, wetland, lake, ocean, or top of bank; - iv.
-Maintain groves of trees, or provide some shade such as a roofed shelter beyond the natural boundary of any watercourse, wetland, lake or the ocean to draw livestock from these sensitive areas: - v.
-Manure should not be applied within 30 metres horizontal from the natural boundary of any watercourse, wetland, lake, ocean, or top of bank; - vi.
+Confined livestock areas and manure storage structures must be located at least 30 metres back from the natural boundary of any watercourse, wetland, lake, ocean, or top of bank; - Storage sites for petroleum, pesticides, and other chemicals to be located a minimum of 30 metres from any well and from the natural boundary of any watercourse, wetland, lake, ocean, or top of bank; - iv.
+Maintain groves of trees, or provide some shade such as a roofed shelter beyond the natural boundary of any watercourse, wetland, lake or the ocean to draw livestock from these sensitive areas; - v.
+Manure should not be applied within 30 metres horizontal from the natural boundary of any watercourse, wetland, lake, ocean, or top of bank;

+- vi.
 The quality and quantity of the drinking water supply at McNeil Lake and surrounding area is a priority over agriculture; and - vii.
 Agricultural use shall be undertaken in a careful manner which does not create additional water run-off onto adjacent properties, nor should it impede the existing natural run-off.